top of page

 Our Club History

-The Club was founded circa 1700 at the time of the Reformation, when restrictions on membership of private clubs and many other aspects of life was relaxed and meetings of groups of men became possible.
-Mansfield Bowling Club was founded and a bowling green developed on Leeming Street in Mansfield.
+The Club was founded circa 1700 at the time of the reformation, when restrictions on membership of private clubs and many other aspects of life was relaxed and meetings of groups of men became possible.
+Mansfield Bowling Club was founded and a bowling green developed on leeming street in Mansfield.
 No one has been able to establish whether the Bowling Green Inn was built round the existing green or whether the Inn came first.

 In 2009 the development sub committee, Graham Headworth, Mike Lake, George Burke and Melvin Savidge accepted the keys to the new Pavilion and green.
 MBC was reborn on a purpose built site, free from the night clubs, pubs and fast food outlets that had surrounded the historic green.